AlaYousef/portfolio-project2/README.md

 # **The Prophets History Quiz**
- The Prophets History Quiz is quiz dedicated to prophets, perhaps you simply want to find out more about prophets.
+ The Prophets History Quiz is a quiz dedicated to prophets, perhaps you simply want to find out more about prophets.
 We think you’ll find this quiz interesting and enjoyable.
 We have focussed mainly on the prophets from Qur’an, but have also added  more questions about Islam in order to get simple understanding of Islam.
 This Quiz consistes of 10 questions, each question has one correct answer with one point for each one, So you will get your total score from 10 at the end.